Whether on Earth Day or any other day of the year, it may be a relief to find out that drinking Kombucha is earth friendly.

 - Saves Money – Rather than becoming a financial drain or luxury, Kombucha becomes an inexpensive, healthy substitute for sugary and/or devitalized beverages.

-There will always be a place for consumable goods (I buy a bottle of Kombucha when I’m travelling or out about town), but it seems silly to buy Kombucha by the case when you can make your own for pennies a glass.
+There will always be a place for consumable goods.
+We buy Kombucha when travelling or out about town.
+But it seems silly to buy Kombucha by the case day after day when you can make your own for pennies a glass.

-However, if brewing your own Kombucha just isn’t for you, you may be lucky enough to have a local Kombucha company or health food store that offers refillable growlers or reuses their bottles, also a sustainable solution that allows you to support small businesses.
+However, if brewing your own Kombucha just isn’t for you, you may be lucky enough to have a local Kombucha company or health food store that offers refillable growlers or reuses their bottles?
+This is also a sustainable solution, and it allows you to support small businesses.

-We throw away enough glass bottles a month to fill a skyscraper – those can be recycled or reused!
+Did You Know?
+We throw away enough glass bottles every month to fill a skyscraper.
+Those can be recycled or reused!

 4. Infinite Abundance

-Kombucha is one of many sustainable choices that can be made in the kitchen.
+Kombucha is one of many sustainable choices that you can make in the kitchen.
 Integrating more homemade foods into your routine also reduces waste and trash while saving money.

 Even better, Kombucha cultures are always replicating, which means an infinite supply of Kombucha, provided it is properly cared for.